-What is the PLI Requirement Effective October 2019 for all Renewing or Newly Registered Members?
+What is the PLI Requirement for all Renewing or Newly Registered Members?

-- Members are required to hold their own personal PLI policy and can no longer rely on employer coverage.
+- Members are required to hold their own personal PLI policy and can not rely on employer coverage.

-- Evidence of PLI will not be required of members in Non-Practicing or Honorary categories of membership, or those on the Courtesy Register who are not providing a health service directly to the public.
+- Evidence of PLI is not required of members in Non-Practicing or Honorary categories of membership, or those on the Courtesy Register who are not providing a health service directly to the public.

 - New regulated members or those changing status from categories of membership that do not require PLI to those that do will be registered with the College but will not be issued a practice permit until all PLI requirements are met.

 Why does the College have these PLI Requirements?

 - Most employer policies only cover employees while they are engaged with the employer but the coverage ends as soon as the employee-employer relationship is terminated.
 This potentially leaves the public and regulated members deprived of the benefit the PLI requirement was originally intended to provide.